js-sdsl/js-sdsl/README.md

 </script>
 ```

-### Other

-Just like other packages.

-If you want to get more help, viewing `src/test.ts` may help.

 ## Build by source code

 You can pull this repository and run `yarn build` to rebuild this library.

 ## Unit test

-Before publishing, we conducted strict unit tests on each function, you can see `testResult.txt` to find our test
+### For check

-results or run `yarn test` to reproduce it.
+We use jest library to write unit tests, you can see test coverage on [coveralls](https://coveralls.io/github/ZLY201/js-sdsl).
+You can run `yarn test:check` command to reproduce it.

+### For performance

+We tested most of the functions for efficiency.
+You can go to `testResult.txt` to see our running results or reproduce it with `yarn test:performance` command.

 ## Maintainers